 As you grow over time, you’re going to want to add more advanced gear to your arsenal.
 Creating a “dedicated” professional home studio is no small feat.

-Components you’re going to need include an uninterruptible power supply, analog hardware, a rack-mounted DAC, a master clock, snake cables, a microphone preamp, and a whole lot more!
+Components you’re going to need include an uninterruptible power supply, analog hardware, a power conditioner, a master clock, snake cables, a microphone preamp, and a whole lot more!

 I’m not trying to overwhelm you here.
 I’m also not saying you should go to this level if you’re not ready.
 My point is that the opportunities to expand your studio are vast.
 Becoming a “studiophile” is a fun-filled rabbit hole.
 Enjoy it!